groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-personal-storage-pst-or-ost-with-options.md

 ### Get folders from personal storage

-The following code sample shows how to get folders within the personal storage document:
+The following code snippet shows how to get folders within the personal storage document:

 ```csharp
 using (Converter converter = new Converter("sample.pst"))